19th-century glassmaking in the United States: England

 In 1800, the United States was thought to have no more than ten glass factories operating.
 Most of these factories produced window glass or bottles made of green glass, and very little high quality glassware was made.
 The production of higher quality glass was limited by a lack of skilled glassblowers and lack of a necessary additive to the batch.
 Most of the glass products in the United States were imported from England, and England controlled the supply of a necessary batch additive for crystal—red lead.
 The U.S. Embargo Act of 1807, and then the War of 1812, made it nearly impossible for American companies to acquire red lead.

-The War of 1812 also made it difficult to acquire good quality sand, since British ships brought the only good quality sand to the United States from the island of Demerara.
+The War of 1812 also made it difficult to acquire good quality sand, since British ships brought the only known good quality sand to the United States from the island of Demerara.
 After the war, England began dumping low–priced glass products in the United States while keeping its price for red lead high.
 The introduction of the steamboat in the United States enabled imports to move from the port of New Orleans up the Mississippi River to the western markets of the United States.
 The British/English competition caused some American glass factories, including Boston Crown Glass Company, to go into bankruptcy.